Warburton railway station

-Warburton railway station was a station in the upper reaches of the Yarra Valley, 72 kilometres east of Melbourne, and the terminus of the Warburton railway line.
-The station opened on 13 November 1901 and closed with the line on 1 August 1965.
+Warburton railway station is a former railway station in Warburton, Victoria, located in the upper reaches of the Yarra Valley, 72 kilometres east of Melbourne.
+The station opened on 13 November 1901 as the terminus of the Warburton railway line, and operated until the closure of the line on 1 August 1965.
 The site is now at one end of the Lilydale to Warburton Rail Trail, which follows the route of the former railway.

 On 3 May 1909, to provide better facilities for the loading of timber from the numerous mills in the area, the track was extended to La La Siding, a short distance beyond Warburton station.
 The extension closed with the line in 1965.